najoshi/nik-presents/README.md

 > xserver-command=X -nocursor

 Now reboot your Pi.
 It should log into the desktop and then after about 10 seconds nik-presents should start up.

+**10\.** When your media frame is running, you will be able to navigate through the tracks using your touchscreen.
+The first third of the screen, horizontally, is the "previous" button, i.e. go to the previous track.
+The middle third is "pause".
+The last third is "next".
+If the track is a video, then the top right corner of the screen becomes an unmute/mute button.
+Videos always start muted, so you can use the top right corner to unmute if you want to hear the sound.
+The volume is determined by the setting on your monitor. nik-presents will pause and turn off the monitor after a stretch of non-motion (default 120 seconds, can be set by the user).
+When motion is detected, the monitor turns on and nik-presents unpauses.

 ## Media (Pictures & Videos) conversion and configuration instructions